Coffeekraken/coffeekraken/packages/websites/coffeekraken-io/src/doc/02-recipes/actions/addManifestJson.md

 This action allows you to make sure the current project has a `manifest.json` file.
 If not, it will create it using the informations found in the `package.json` file.

-### Parameters

-Here's the parameters that you can pass to this action:

-{{> interface namespace='@coffeekraken.cli.node.add.interface.SCliAddManifestJsonParamsInterface' }}

 ### Example

 Here's an example of usage in a fictive recipe config file: